Honorary fellowships were conferred on the following people in the July and November ceremonies of 2013.

-In recognition of her outstanding contribution to service in Cumbria and her charitable work in supporting Cumbrian initiatives.
+In recognition of her outstanding contribution to service in Cumbria and her charitable work in supporting Cumbrian initiatives (awarded November 2013).

-Juliet is foremost a Cumbrian farmer’s wife, mother of two and grandmother.
+Juliet a farmer’s wife, mother and grandmother.
 She trained as a Cordon bleu cook and a florist in London before coming north in 1981.
-Following the sudden death of her eldest son she started a long career of voluntary fundraising, organising charity events, and helping to run local Charities.
-Among these are Barnards’s, The Maternity hospital, The Dalemain Marmalade festival, the NSPCC (which she spearheaded the Full Stop campaign and now serves as a Divisional Vice President).
-She also helped The Hospice at Home (now Patron) and the Riding for the Disabled Association Carlisle Group (Chair for 25 years, now their President).
+She has had a long career of voluntary fundraising, organising charity events, and helping to run local Charities.
+Among these were Barnardos, The Maternity hospital (the Mum appeal), the NSPCC, for which she spearheaded the Full Stop campaign, she is now a Divisional Vice President and has run an annual fundraising event for them for over 20 years raising well over two hundred thousand pounds.
+She is a Patron and a fundraiser for The Hospice at Home over many years.
+Also a keen supporter of the Riding for the Disabled Association Carlisle Group (Chair for 25 years, and now is their President).

 Juliet established a ‘Women of the Year’ event in Cumbria and organised this for 20 years and has remained as Patron of the event.
 Juliet was part of the Fundraising Committee raising funds that restored and modernised the Carlisle Cathedral Fratry.
 She is an active member of the PCC of her local Church, Kirk Andrews on Esk and helped to set up their Friends committee.
 She is currently helping to run an appeal to raise £60,000 for urgent organ renovation work.